larajax/docs/index.md

 ## First Action

-Start with a tiny view:
+Start with `data-request` in a tiny view:

 ```html
 <!-- View -->